How to Deal with a Panic Attack While on Vacation

 But experts say other strategies are more effective in the long run.

-“Your goal is to not change your behavior on the basis of the attacks,” explains Lily Brown, Ph.D., an assistant professor of psychology at the Center for the Treatment and Study of Anxiety at the University of Pennsylvania’s Perelman School of Medicine.
+“Your goal is to not change your behavior on the basis of the attacks,” explains Lily Brown, Ph.D., a director and assistant professor at the Center for the Treatment and Study of Anxiety at the University of Pennsylvania’s Perelman School of Medicine.
 Whether in daily life or while traveling, sitting through panic—and recognizing your panic for what it is—can help you learn and practice coping techniques (more on these below) and reduce the likelihood of future attacks.

 Another understandable instinct might be to alert someone else when upsetting symptoms appear—a flight attendant or your partner, for example.
 But while inviting other people into the experience can offer relief in the moment, Brown points out that not doing so gives you another chance to practice coping: “In the long run, we try to help people find opportunities for learning about their ability to tolerate distress because it will go away.”